List of monuments in Nysa: Town hall tower (1488–1499)

 One of the most beautiful towers in Silesia.
 Originally it was 95 meters high, it was destroyed in 1945 and not rebuilt until 2009.
 Its present structure alludes to the historical tower and will be used as a view tower.

 The presently non-existing town hall was built in the 16th century; since the second half of the 18th century it was used as a Protestant garrison church, in 1885–1914 as an Old Catholic Church, and later as a display hall.

 Tower gates

 They were parts of Nyssa’s fortifications, those are two out of four towers, that survived till present days, they both serve as view points.

-Tower by Wroclaw Gate (1350 and 1550) is a 33-meter-high tower with beautifully decorated baroque portal.
+Tower by Wrocław Gate (1350 and 1550) is a 33-meter-high tower with beautifully decorated baroque portal.

 Tower by Ziebice Gate (1770–1701) is 42 meters high.
 In 1922 a stone lion figurine, allegedly looted from Ziebice, was placed above the tower entrance.